 How much will the average e-commerce return rate cost your business?

-Shopify reports that, by 2020, e-commerce returns are predicted to cost online retailers a collective $550 billion.
+Shopify reports that e-commerce returns are predicted to cost online retailers a collective $550 billion.
 If you want to understand what that means for your bottom line, you can take the average e-commerce return rate of 30% and multiply that by your expected sales volume in the coming year.
 Don’t forget to deduct the cost of restocking, return shipping (if you pay for it), and merchandise that’s lost or damaged.

 The hidden cost of free returns